 Emergency Preparedness for People with ALS

 Emergencies and disasters can strike quickly and without warning, forcing people to leave or be confined in their home.
-For the thousands of Americans with ALS, emergencies such as fires, floods and acts of nature present a real challenge.
+For the thousands of Americans with ALS, emergencies such as fires, hurricanes, floods, and other acts of nature present a real challenge.
 It is important that people with ALS and their family members make plans to protect themselves in the event of a disaster.
 This needs to be addressed not only at home, but also when away from home, such as at work or on vacation.

 *IMPORTANT NOTE: If you are hospitalized and have difficulty communicating, you have specific protected rights under the law.
 Please go here to learn more about how to ensure that your personal and medical needs are met when in the hospital if you are unable to communicate.